eliranwong/letmedoit/README.md

 # Command Line Interface

-LetMeDoIt AI 3.0 offers mainly one command `letmedoit` / `lmdi` to resolve complex tasks.
+LetMeDoIt AI 3.0 offers mainly two commands:

+1. `letmedoit` / `lmdi` to resolve complex tasks.
+1. `letmedoitlite` / `lmdil` to resolve simple tasks.

 The following tools are considered, by default, for action plan crafting and tool selection: